ryanheise/just_audio/README.md

     <application ... android:usesCleartextTraffic="true">
 ```

-If you want to set the Android AudioAttributes, use (all parameter values just examples only):
+If you want to set the Android AudioAttributes, use the following method with the desired choice of parameters:

 ```dart
 player.setAndroidAudioAttributes(AndroidAudioAttributes(